Gaps in Our Community

 11) Need to find/designate funding for a mobile outreach safety team where a social worker rides along with a CIT officer proactively helping those in the community that may be at-risk.
 A family assisted support team as some other larger county’s provide would be beneficial.
 We are grateful this service concept has started on a very limited basis on the Western Slope; we would like to see this on both slopes and with more days/week covered.

 12) More proactive approach to identifying AOT clients (Assisted Outpatient Treatment) and educating the community about this program.
 The county recently provided a press release about this program inviting referrals and we are hopeful and optimistic that AOT services and supports will evolve into a premier program with incremental improvements quarter-over-quarter.
-Our jails need to be a source of candidates for AOT.
-County has funneling over $500,000 towards AOT and the assumption was that the jails would be part of the criteria for qualification.
-Now, after the launch/approval of AOT, the county’s leaders are reaching to the State of California for advice on how to possibly ensure our jails qualify for the state’s selection criteria.
-In June 2018 the Board of Supervisors approved the county’s plan to stop AOT
+We would like to see a process where AOT is routinely assessed as an option as part of transitions: transitions out of jail, transitions out of hospital, etc. The county has the power to establish such a routine but they must develop a process and greater measures of success.

 13) Our community will benefit from EDC H&HS BH acceptance of Medicare/Medi-Cal patients.
 Currently only Medi-Cal is accepted by El Dorado County Behavioral Health.
 So when residents are moving here from county’s (such as neighboring Placer County) accept both they must find services & supports on their own.
 There is a definite cost to the county to accept MediCare patients as well in that additional administration is required to process these claims.
 Placer County for example accepts both as many county’s across CA do.
 We hear from many family’s eager to have our county accept both.

 16) Whole-health-care with mental health screenings done routinely.
-Follow-up at 30 and 60 day intervals post-ED release where suicidal ideation was present.
+Follow-up at 24 hours and 30 and 60 day intervals post-ED release where suicidal ideation was present.

 17) We appreciate being included in sharing perspectives with EDC.
 For example when re-negotiating various contracts the county will sometimes invite perspective on where the contracted provider could improve.